chandrasekarnarayana/foodspec/docs/dev/design_stats_and_analysis.md

 ## 9. Integration points
 - Functions should accept `FoodSpectrumSet` and group columns; use metadata to subset/group.
 - Return structures compatible with reporting (e.g., to JSON) and plotting (pandas-friendly).
-- Link to protocol/benchmarking: enable logging of test parameters and results for MethodsX-style reports.
+- Link to protocol/benchmarking: enable logging of test parameters and results for standardized reports.

 ## 10. Next steps (future implementation)
 - Implement t-tests/ANOVA/MANOVA wrappers using SciPy/statsmodels; add effect size calculators.